Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 ### 8.3 Note on This Analogy

 This is a **fun** and **pedagogical** distinction, not a statement about observations in nature.
-We are not claiming that plants under grow lights are somehow "less real" — obviously, photosynthesis works the same way regardless of the photon source.
+We are not claiming that plants under grow lights are somehow "less real", obviously, photosynthesis works the same way regardless of the photon source.

 The point is to illustrate that **not all information in a trained model comes from the intended source (reality)**.
 Some information comes from the training process itself, the architecture, the sampling choices, and other artifacts of the system.